zanderson3j/dark_arts/README.md

 * Android webview addjsif - Attackers can insert Java code into a webview application which can include shell commands and native code.

 And more challenges come along with Android obfuscation:
 * Identifier Remaining - Android/Java is easy to reverse engineer, so you can make an application look like it is doing something else with obscure names for things.
-Proguard is an open source tool to obfuscate java code.
+Proguard is an open source tool to obfuscate Java code.
 Strings can be encrypted as well.
 Attackers can put bad instructions in the binary that won’t harm execution, but will confuse decompilers.
 Also the manifest can be obfuscated in a way to make it difficult to decompile the xml.
 For these situations, you need to remove the bad characters and recompile it before doing static analysis.

 Finally, we talked a little about Android bootkits: